EduMIPS64/edumips64/docs/developer-guide.md

   - verify the JAR size (should be < 3 MB)
 - open the English manual and check the version
 - open the Italian manual and check the version
+- check the 'edge' snap and promote it to stable if it works (https://snapcraft.io/edumips64/releases, needs login)